kaushiksrini/parqeye/README.md

 ## Homebrew

-If you have Homebrew on macOS, you can install using:
+If you have Homebrew, you can install using:

 ```sh
 brew install kaushiksrini/parqeye/parqeye